 The growing use of deuterium in the high tech sector has again been demonstrated.
 In a news release by PR Newswire, Toshiba has announced a major breakthrough in the fabrication of low-power semiconductors.
 The new technology reduces the stress induced leakage current – the enemy of power efficiency – by at least 30%.
 The process uses deuterium gas, burning the gas in ambient oxygen during the gate oxidation process.
 This introduces deuterium atoms into the gate oxide.
 Introduction of SiD4 into the process increased deuterium in the SiO2 layer by a factor of ten.
 The new process can also be applied to achieve higher reliability in thin-tunnel oxides for non-volatile memories.
-Find more information on deuterium oxide density click here
+Find more information on d2o benefits click here

 The link to the press release is given below.

 This article is one of an ‘Expert Tips’ series from Waters, and it has useful recommendations for deuterium labelling of peptides for protein structural dynamics and conformational changes.
 Deuterium oxide is used to label proteins for specific times and analysis performed by mass spectroscopy with appropriate software.
 This is an example of the applications of deuterium oxide in pharmaceutical and biological research.
 This article written by Dr. Joomi Ahn has been published in Genetic Engineering & Biotechnology News.
 For more up to date information on deuterium oxide for sale click here.